 A 3% WHT applies to proceeds from real estate disposals.
 This also applies to income arising on the disposal of shares or other participation in a Latvian or foreign-registered company or other entity if real estate in Latvia made up more than 50% of the asset value of that company, whether directly or indirectly through shareholdings in one or more other entities established in Latvia or abroad, in the period of disposal or the previous period.

 Rent of real estate located in Latvia

-Currently there are draft changes in legislation reviewed by the Latvian parliament stating that WHT at 5% rate will be applied to gross income received by non-resident from rent of real estate located in Latvia.
-The changes are expected to become effective in the foreseeable future, however the exact date is unknown yet.
+WHT at 5% rate is applied to gross income received by non-resident from rent of real estate located in Latvia.

 Dividends paid to residents of tax havens are subject to a 20% WHT.

 Interest and royalty payments attract WHT only if made to companies in tax havens.
 A 20% rate applies on all interest and royalty payments to tax havens.